-How many instances are there of Bottlenose dolphins being found at Tuticorin?
+How many instances are there of bottlenose dolphins sighted in our waters?
 Where has the Killer Whale been seen in India?
-The answers to these and other questions can be found from the database.
+When was the last time a blue whale washed ashore in Gujarat?
+The answers to these and other questions can be found at ‘Sightings and Strandings’.

 Have you come to know about a whale that has landed along the coast or did you see a group of dolphins from the beach?
 You may have just seen an item in a local newspaper, but your knowledge is potentially valuable.
 You can report sighting/strandings to the online database by clicking on ‘‘Submit a Record ’.

 Have you ever come across a dolphin or whale, dead or alive?
 You can help in these situations if you read ‘How to deal with a stranding’ .

 Ongoing research by us is listed under ‘About Us ‘ – please do get in touch if you are looking for research experience.

 Citing the website or data used from the website